The Low-Energy Effective Theory of Axions and ALPs: Conclusions

 \section{Conclusions}

-Axions and axion-like particles are well-motivated new-physics candidates in extensions of the SM with a spontaneously broken global symmetry.
-In these models the mass scale of the new physics sector is set by the scale at which the global symmetry is broken, whereas the mass of the associated pseudo Nambu--Goldstone boson can be significantly smaller.
-The coupling structure of the ALP is therefore determined at the UV scale, while experimental searches are performed at energies comparable to its mass.
-The couplings at this low scale dictate the most relevant interactions of the ALP, its branching ratios and the most promising search strategies.

-In this work we have derived the low-energy ALP couplings by starting from the most general Lagrangian including all leading-order dimension-5 operators at the UV scale, systematically running the Wilson coefficients and matching to the theory below the electroweak scale and finally to the chiral Lagrangian.
-The corresponding equations represent a complete framework to calculate couplings of an ALP or axion to SM particles at any given scale.
+Axions and axion-like particles (commonly referred to as ALPs in this work) are well-motivated new-physics candidates in extensions of the Standard Model (SM) with a spontaneously broken global symmetry.
+In these models the mass scale of the new-physics sector is set by the scale at which the global symmetry is broken, whereas the mass of the associated pseudo Nambu--Goldstone boson (the ALP) can be significantly smaller.
+The fundamental coupling structure of an ALP is therefore determined at the ultra-violet (UV) scale $\Lambda$, while most experimental searches are performed at energies comparable to its mass.
+The couplings at this low scale dictate the most relevant interactions of an ALP, its branching ratios and the most promising search strategies.
+In this work we have derived the low-energy ALP couplings by starting from the most general Lagrangian including all leading-order dimension-5 operators at the UV scale, systematically evolving the coupling parameters to lower energies, and matching onto an effective Lagrangian below the electroweak scale and finally to the chiral Lagrangian.
+The corresponding equations represent a complete framework for calculating the couplings of an ALP to SM particles at any given scale.

-At the UV scale the ALP Lagrangian can be defined in equivalent bases, which make manifest either the derivative character of the ALP couplings or the suppression of the ALP--fermion couplings by the fermion masses, respectively.
-We have demonstrated the equivalence of these two bases explicitly, using the example of the one-loop ALP decay widths into gauge bosons.
+At the UV scale the effective ALP Lagrangian can be defined in terms of different but equivalent operator bases, which make manifest either the derivative nature of the ALP couplings or the suppression of the ALP--fermion interactions by the fermion masses.
+We have demonstrated the equivalence of the different bases explicitly, using the example of the one-loop ALP decay widths into gauge bosons.
+The most general effective Lagrangian contains a redundant operator, in which the ALP is derivatively coupled to the Higgs current.
+This operator can be reduced to the remaining operators using field redefinitions.
+While it can thus consistently be omitted from the operator basis, the presence of UV divergences in the three-point function connecting an ALP with two scalar fields must nevertheless be treated carefully when deriving the evolution equations for the ALP couplings to fermions.

-We have presented the renormalization-group equations from the UV scale to the electroweak scale and given their analytic solutions.
-Operators coupling the ALP to gauge bosons can be defined to be scale invariant.
-The anomalous dimensions of the ALP--fermion couplings have contributions from Yukawa interactions and gauge interactions, the latter of which we have calculated up to two-loop order.